surfinky/ng-contenteditable/README.md

 ## Native contenteditable directive for AngularJS

 The original and rather nifty AngularJS directive to enable content editing of specific elements on a live a web page, inline and on the fly!
-Complete with two way binding, dynamic drag and drop and a few helpers for easy roll-your-own GUI implementation.
+Complete with two way binding, dynamic drag and drop and additional helpers for easy roll-your-own GUI implementation.

 [Live Demo](http://inchsurf.com/ng-contenteditable/)